Hungry Robot Profile

 The Karman Line is the point in the atmosphere where space begins!

 Well, this requires little explanation – the Stargazer is a sparkly reverb!
-Recently updated to version to so processing of the two channels can take place at the same time.
+Recently updated to version 2 so processing of the two channels can take place at the same time.
 There is also a Little Star Gazer which is the same, but with just a single channel.

 There is also a Starlite reverb – naming inspiration the same.
 This is a modulated reverb with tap tempo control.
 This combination is a world first, and indicative of Hungry Robot commitment to experimentation.